ECIT is a public foundation set up to work exclusively on the concepts of European citizenship.

 This idea came from a brainstorming meeting held in Paris last July and hosted by Fondation Léopold Meyer.
 It brought together a number of protagonists for European citizenship and a different Europe sharing experience in the areas of defending European rights, participatory democracy and civic education.
 In such a complex area as citizenship creating a virtual resource centre is not enough: there also have to be more opportunities to meet, discuss and compare ideas across different communities of interest, institutional national and other barriers.

-The aim of such a summer university is to provide an annual rendez-vous among civil society activists, researchers and policymakers.
+The aim of such a conference is to provide an annual rendez-vous among civil society activists, researchers and policy makers.

-There is a need for this-a sense that European citizenship is under threat from the very forces of excessive nationalism and xenophobia, it is there to combat.
+There is a need for this — a sense that European citizenship is under threat from the very forces of excessive nationalism and xenophobia, it is there to combat.
 So a scattered community needs to join forces to defend the status quo of rights, which can no longer be taken for granted.
-In turn however this is not enough-European citizenship has developed to a point where more and more people are beginning to search for what it should become.
-If the summer university gets off the ground, hopefully it will help create a community of interest of the scattered communities of interest and a coalition of civil society organisations as the advance guard.
+In turn, however, this is not enough — European citizenship has developed to a point where more and more people are beginning to search for what it should become.
+The Annual Conference has really taken off, as we now prepare its 6th iteration.
+It has helped create a community of interest and a coalition of civil society organisations as the advance guard.

-Find the results of the last Summer University 2019 here.
+Find the results of the last Annual Conference 2020 here.

 More specifically for ECIT, we are exploring three potential sources of revenue: